 Proper brushing method

 - The bristles of the toothbrush should be placed on the gum line at a 45 degree angle.
 Make sure that the bristles are in touch with the gum line as well as the tooth surface.
+It is one of the major Dentist Advice About Oral Health Care!

 - Brush a set of 2 or 3 teeth on the outer tooth surface at a time.
-Brushing is to be done very gently without apply unnecessary pressure.
+Brushing is to be done very gently without applying unnecessary pressure.
 Brush in a vibrating back and forth rolling motion.
 Then move on to the next set of 2 or 3 teeth.

-- Similarly, by continuing to brush at a 45 degree angle, with the bristles in touch with the tooth surface and the gum line, brush the inner tooth surface with the same gentle motion
+- Similarly, by continuing to brush at a 45 degree angle, with the bristles in touch with the tooth surface and the gum line, brush the inner tooth surface with the same gentle motion.

-- The rear area of the front teeth are next, the front half of the toothbrush should be used to make more than a few gentle up and down strokes
+- The rear area of the front teeth are next, the front half of the toothbrush should be used to make more than a few gentle up and down strokes.

 - Then come the biting surface of the teeth, gently scrub back and forth on the biting surface.